Western Story Magazine

 Western Story Magazine was a pulp magazine published by Street & Smith, which ran from 1919 to 1949.
 It was the first of numerous pulp magazines devoted to Western fiction.
 In its heyday, Western Story Magazine was one of the most successful pulp magazines; in 1921 the magazine was selling over half a million copies each issue.
-The headquarters was in New York City.
+The headquarters were located in New York City.